PHLP: Sole Persistent Homology for Link Prediction - Interpretable Feature Extraction: Analysis

 To bridge this gap, we analyzed subgraphs with node labeling.
 The number of nodes within the selected subgraphs between positive and negative links was significantly different on the Router dataset but not the Power dataset (Table~\ref{tab:num_nodes}).
 This difference is attributed to the presence of the hub nodes in the Router dataset, which are connected to numerous nodes.
 Thus, the subgraphs corresponding to positive links tend to have more nodes than those corresponding to negative links.

 However, the Power dataset does not have hub nodes, and the number of nodes in the subgraph of positive links remains small.

-We randomly changed the center nodes $(a,b)$ for node labeling $f^{(a,b)}_{\text{degdrnl}}$ increasing the performance, as listed in Table~\ref{tab:center}.
+We randomly changed the center nodes $(a,b)$ for node labeling $f^{(a,b)}_{\text{degdrnl}}(w)$ increasing the performance, as listed in Table~\ref{tab:center}.
 This outcome highlights that setting target nodes as the center nodes may not effectively analyze the topological structure in the case of small graphs.
 Furthermore, the performance for the Power dataset continues to increase with increasing hops (Table~\ref{tab:center}), achieving an AUC score of $95.87$, which is significantly better than that of $92.11$ for WP.